 There is an importation of a new nature; that will find its perfection and full reality of blessedness with God in the life to come.
 If more would be tuned into the instructive direction in life found in God's Word; living according to its godly principles, this world would be vastly different than what we are presently witnessing.

-Scripture reveals: Man is like to vanity (or but a breath): his days are as a shadow that passes away (Psalm 144:4).
+Scripture reveals: Man is like to vanity (but a breath): his days are as a shadow that passes away (Psalm 144:4).
 A Bible commentary noted: The psalmist realized the shortness of man's duration, his days fleeing away, with no more continuance that the shadow cast by the sun, which declines and is gone.

 If one chooses to ignore God's creative power, the door of life is affected, with the shorting of life rather than prolonging one's earthly existence.

 Through fulfilling the Great Commission, given by the Lord Jesus Christ, man has opened the door of life to a greater expectation than ever before.
-Scripture reveals: Go and teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost (or that of God's Spirit): teaching them to observe all things whatsoever I have commanded you; and, lo, I am with you always, even to the end of the world (Matthew 28:19-20).
+Scripture reveals: Go and teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost (that of God's Spirit): teaching them to observe all things whatsoever I have commanded you; and, lo, I am with you always, even to the end of the world (Matthew 28:19-20).

 Man is seeking to undermine that avenue through allowing corruptness to take root; though vile affections and the sinful nature that begin in the Garden of Eden through disobedience to God's Word.
 Man is pursuing a course in life that will only bring a downfall; as in the Pre-flood days of Noah, and Sodom and Gomorrah which has raised its ugly head again despite God's warning.